 We strive to:

-Every two years, we updated our curriculum maps to further develop coverage and cohesion.
+Every two years, we updated our long term plans to further develop coverage and cohesion.
 The links below give you an overview of the curriculum for each phase.
 If you would like to know more about the curriculum your child is following, please make an appointment (via the staff in the school office) to meet your child's class teacher.